louisnw01/lightweight-charts-python/README.md

 1. Simple and easy to use.
 2. Blocking or non-blocking GUI.
 3. Streamlined for live data, with methods for updating directly from tick data.
-4. Support for PyQt and wxPython.
+4. Supports:
+   * PyQt
+   * wxPython
+   * Streamlit
+   * asyncio
+5. [Callbacks](https://lightweight-charts-python.readthedocs.io/en/latest/docs.html#chartasync) allowing for timeframe (1min, 5min, 30min etc.) selectors, searching, and more.
-5. Multi-Pane Charts using the `SubChart` ([examples](https://lightweight-charts-python.readthedocs.io/en/latest/docs.html#subchart)).
+6. Multi-Pane Charts using the `SubChart` ([examples](https://lightweight-charts-python.readthedocs.io/en/latest/docs.html#subchart)).
 ___

 ### 1. Display data from a csv: